nossas/facaacontecer/README.md

 - Is heavilly dependent on Moip Assinaturas.
 Go check at: http://site.moip.com.br/assinaturas/
 - It's in English.
 Universal language, you know.

+## What do you need to run?

+- Ruby 1.9.3+ I'll migrate it to ruby 2.0 soon, so don't expect 1.9.3 support in future releases.
+- Rails 3.2.13 or greater.
+Note that a Rails 4.0 update is planned, so things will break for sure.
+And don't expect support for 3.2.13 in the future.
+- Always keep your code updated, because I'll only move forward.
+- SQLite for development, for now.
+But in the future, the schema will be plain and good SQL for postgres.
+- Linux.
+You'll have a headache using windows.
+Trust me.

 ## Initial Roadmap

 ### Highest
+- Improve tests.
+We have a slow coverage now (only 76%).
 - Cucumber specs, to check the form
 - Jasmine specs, to check javascripts
 - An admin to create Project or Projects.